bastich/CTF/README.md

 * Read the rules (normally contains a flag for easy starter points)
 * Connect to organisers social media (again most always contains a flag for easy points) and provides hints and tips
-* Fire up your [playlist-defcon-26](https://defconcommunications.bandcamp.com/album/def-con-26-the-official-soundtrack) and settle in for the long haul
+* Fire up your playlist [defcon-26](https://defconcommunications.bandcamp.com/album/def-con-26-the-official-soundtrack) and settle in for the long haul
 <hr>

 # Crypto